Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 Each possible task status has its own column inside the Task Pool window even if no tasks have that status.
 Fit everything neatly inside the Task Pool window but keep it's width limited to 25% at most.

+Tasks inside the Task Pool Window can be dragged into the Task Calendar Window to assign the week for that task.
+If a previous date for the task does not exist, put the task completion date on that week's Monday 12pm.

 Task Calendar Window:
 Located in the middle of the project management board component, a window showing a grid of boxes that correspond to each week of the year.
 The task calendar window should be the biggest window inside the project management board component, giving a quick visual representation of the year's tasks.